Rules and Procedures

 Awards and Prizes

-The top five teams will receive recognition.
+The top five teams will receive trophies and prizes.